hpnrep6/t/source/general.rst

 .. toctree::
    :hidden:

 Contact Information
 -------------------

 Email: youngc.chen@mail.utoronto.ca

-Try to include the course code in the subject if you're emailing about a course I'm TAing.
+Try to include the course code in the subject line if you're emailing about a course I'm TAing.

 About
 -----

-I'm a Computer Science student at the University of Toronto Scarborough admitted in 2021.
+My name is Young Chen and I'm a Computer Science undergraduate student at the University of Toronto Scarborough admitted in 2021.

 If you want, you can check out my `GitHub <https://github.com/hpnrep6>`_